Estimated reading time: 5 minutes

 Make recommendations about staff training needs.
 Establish and monitor gaps in training needs and make recommendations for necessary job training.

-Identify prospective leaders and make recommendations on leadership development.
-Maintain an ongoing list of prospective leaders, identify and track leadership development.
+Identify prospective leaders and recommend leadership development.
+Maintain an ongoing list of prospective leaders and identify and track leadership development.

 Establish a vacation approval process.
 Create a process for tracking and approving vacation requests.